Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scuba diving at Hon Mun Marine Reserve, Nha Trang Bay, Khanh Hoa Province.
 Photo: Pham Huy Trung.

 The best time to dive in Nha Trang is from February to October, when the weather is warm and the sea is calm.
-At this time, the water temperature ranges from 26-30 degrees Celsius and visibility is clear.
+At this time, the water temperature ranges from 26-30 degrees Celsius and visibility is good.

 The seabed in Nha Trang has colorful coral reefs, many types of fish such as clown fish, angel fish, butterfly fish, schools of barracuda, or snapper.
 If lucky, visitors can see hawksbill fish gliding on the water surface.
 The South Central Coast has two beautiful diving spots including Hon Mun sea area, Hon Mun marine reserve and Whale Island (Hon Ong).